 To create a new log metricization rule from scratch in the logs pipeline, follow these steps:

-From the navigation menu, go to Organization Settings > Logs Pipeline Management.
+From the navigation menu, go to Data Configuration > Logs Pipeline Management.

 Click New Metricization Rule.